-DIY wire rivets are classic, traditional rivets handmade with wire and a hammer.
+Wire rivets used in jewelry are classic, traditional rivets handmade for countless centuries, with wire and a hammer.
 This "old-school" style of riveting is a wonderful skill to develop, but it's time-consuming (and loud) to do properly.
 The rivets themselves are simply large gauge wire - typically 16-gauge, 14-gauge, or 12-gauge solid wire.
-The wire is then carefully and skillfully hammered until it mushrooms out into a sturdy finished cold connection.
-Similarly, traditional eyelets are made by hammering a short length of hollow tubing on both sides till it's secure.
-Here you'll find hammers, wire cutters, hole punches, files and other riveting tools that we recommend for making traditional wire rivets (and eyelets, often called tube rivets).
+The wire is then carefully hammered until it mushrooms out into a sturdy finished cold connection.
+Similarly, traditional eyelets are made by hammering a short length of hollow tubing on both sides until it's secure.
+Here you'll find hammers, wire cutters, hole punches, tube-cutting jigs, files and other riveting tools that we recommend for making traditional wire rivets (and eyelets, often called tube rivets).